rotty3000/rotty3000.github.io/_posts/2021-01-08-Windows-Git-Bash-Curl-Certificate.md

 how to fix it, please visit the web page mentioned above.
 ```

-In order to get through the proxy a corporate certificate is required.
+Seemed in order to get through the proxy a corporate certificate is required.

-Now, at that moment I could not invoke admin rights to place the certificate into the mingw install directory as instructed, so how to proceed?
+Now, at that moment I could not invoke admin rights to place the certificate into the Git Bash `mingw` install directory as instructed, so how to proceed?

-You'll notice that later in the documentation it describes that curl has a environment variable `CURL_CA_BUNDLE` that does not require admin rights modification of the file system.
+You'll notice that later in the [documentation](https://curl.haxx.se/docs/sslcerts.html) it describes that curl has a environment variable `CURL_CA_BUNDLE` that does not require admin rights to modification of the file system.

 Edit your `~/.bashrc` file and add the following: